About arc42

 Performance

-The app should respond to user requests within a reasonable timeframe.
-This prevents users from abandoning the app and ensures a positive experience that encourages them to return.
+The app should respond to user requests (especially AI move calculations and database queries) within a reasonable timeframe.
+This prevents users from abandoning the app and ensures a smooth gameplay experience.

 Maintainability